 The Care Act 2014

-This act helps to improve individuals’ independence and wellbeing, allowing individuals access to the care they need before they develop into more serious needs and access to information to make informed decisions.
+This act helps to improve individuals’ independence and well-being, allowing individuals access to the care they need before they develop into more serious needs and access to information to make informed decisions.

 In your own words explain what is meant by the term capacity.

 Capacity is an individual’s capability of being able to do something and mental capacity is an individual’s ability to make decisions for themselves.
-To measure an individual’s capacity to make a decision they must be able to understand the information they need, retain it long enough and be able to weigh up the pros and cons as well as being able to communicate their choice.
+To measure an individual’s capacity to make a decision they must be able to understand the information they are given, retain it long enough and be able to weigh up the pros and cons as well as be able to communicate their choice.
 Mental capacity is assessed on a decision-by-decision basis so an individual may have the capacity to make some decisions but not others.

 At times you might be unsure whether individuals to whom you give care and support fully understand the choices they have or what type of support and care they need.
 Explain why it is important to assume that someone has capacity to make decisions unless there is evidence that they do not.